sarahstandish/arabic-dictation-app-front-end/notes.md

   `SELECT * FROM table WHERE field LIKE '%a%';`

 # JavaScript and Unicode
-- Most JavaScript engines use UTF-16 encoding, but JS itself uses UTF-8 encoding?
+- JavaScript UTF-16 encoding internally, however, a JS sourcefile can have any kind of encoding and JS will convert it internally to UTF-16 before executingn it
 - Take care when accessing strings by index or counting characters in case some characters need more than one code unit to be represented.
 - Always think of strings in JS as a sequence of code units, rather than thinking of it the way the string on the screen is rendered.
 - Most Javascript string methods are not unicode-aware.
 If your string contains compound unicode characters, take precautions when using myString.slice(), myString.substring(), etc